niklas2612/Big-Data-Dijkstra-Rust/README.md

 ### structure

 One JSON-object needs to contain a "from"-value (ID of startnode), a "to"-value (ID of target node) and a costs-value.
-One of this objects contains the information for one path.
+One of these objects contains the information for one path.
 All of these objects should be contained in the Array "paths":

 ```
 {